 Weird isn't always bad though.
 Some of the weird MTV animated series were great.
 Cartoon Sushi, Beavis and Butt-Head, and Æon Flux all had Liquid Television to thank for their inception.
 In many ways, this televised showcase for absurd animation predicted the shows of Adult Swim.

 Some of the weird MTV cartoons aren't even really MTV's.
 Shows like The Ren & Stimpy Show and Rocko's Modern Life may have aired on MTV for a while, but ultimately they belonged to Nickelodeon, so you won't find them here.
-Still, in their surreal madness, they typified the MTV animation philosophy.Take a trip down nostalgia avenue with the most bizarre MTV animated shows and be sure to vote up the ones that were strangest.
+Still, in their surreal madness, they typified the MTV animation philosophy.

 The weirdest part of this animated MTV show (of which there are many, many weird parts) is how it switches between styles frequently.
 Unlike most shows which rarely, if ever switch styles, The Maxx does so frequently, sometimes repeatedly in an episode.
 One moment the scene will be crisp and filled with remarkable details, the next it's just another plain cartoon.Oh, and the protagonist is a homeless man who has adventures in a fantastical alternate reality.Is this weird?